chanzuckerberg/DRSM-corpus/README.md

 * `2.2.
 Normal Biology` - _A paper that describes normal function of biological systems as the overall goal of a given study._
 * `2.3.
 Non-in-vivo human or non-human Model System` - _A paper that describes basic-science experimental models that are not based on in-vivo studies of humans._
 * `2.4.
 Basic Research Involving Human Subjects` - _Basic-science papers that are primarily focussed on developing new methods that are based on in-vivo studies of humans._
 * `2.5.
-Computational Biology and Informatics research` - _A paper where the primary contribution is the development or application of computational methods_.
+Computational Biology and Informatics research` - _A paper where the primary contribution is the development or application of computational methods._

 **Translational Aspects**
 * `3.1.
 Therapeutic Hypothesis` - _A study where a significant contribution of the paper is to put forward a new hypothesize for how basic science findings could lead  to the development of therapeutic or diagnostic methods._